Title

 User Testing

-While we carefully planned and architected our decisions when building site tools, user testing is where assumptions get tested and issues get uncovered.
+While we carefully planned our decisions when building site tools, user testing is where assumptions get tested and issues get uncovered.

 Our team conducted a series of user testing workshops during the project.
 Tests included legal providers using the LOON tool, area residents using the Legal Help Guide, and testing of the mobile experience on user devices.
 The results were documented and feedback incorporated into the design, content and site build.